auth0/docs/articles/applications/application-settings/machine-to-machine/index.md

 ---
-description: Application settings for Machine to Machine Applications
+description: Application settings available when configuring for Machine to Machine Applications in Auth0
 toc: true
 ---